GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
+> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
 >
-> ~ *Alan Turing*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts